Old English phonology: Unstressed vowels

 Unstressed syllables displayed fewer vowel contrasts.
 All unstressed vowels came to be shortened, and many texts only show a clear distinction in this context between three vowels, which can be phonemically transcribed as //ɑ e u//.
 Even this reduced three-way contrast was lost by Middle English, and the merger of unstressed //ɑ e u// seems in fact to have occurred before the end of the Old English period.

 While they were probably still distinct in Early West Saxon as spoken in the late ninth century, unstressed vowels become increasingly confused in spelling during the tenth and eleventh centuries; thus, Late West Saxon texts show interchange between endings such as -an, -en, -um.

 In texts that show a three-way contrast between unstressed vowels, the letters and in unstressed syllables can be analyzed as contextual variants of the phonemes //e// and //u// respectively.
 In the case of //e//, the variant /[i]/ seems to have been used in words ending in -iġ, -iċ, -isċ, -ing, -iht, -liċ (e.g. hāliġ); or in general, in the environment of a following palatal consonant.
 In the case of //u//, the quality was normally preserved in the endings -um, -ung, -uc or after an accented syllable containing the //u// sound (as in duguþ); in other contexts (e.g. hēafod, heofon), was variably interchanged with depending on dialect and time period, with the use of generally increasing over time, although there was a tendency to retain in absolute word-final position.

 Unstressed //e// developed from older //æ// and //i//, and spellings with unstressed and can be seen in certain early Old English texts.
+The merge of unstressed front vowels to a single quality can be dated to the eighth century or earlier.